arduano/regex-bnf/regex-bnf/README.md

 ## NOTE

 This implementation is entirely deterministic, and succeptable to deadlocks including infite loops and stack overflows.
 In order to debug it, read it linearly as each struct parses in the order of declaration.
 So in the CSV example above, `LineEnd` would first try to parse `NewLine` and then `Eof`.
 If it fails to parse either, it will return an error.

+## Performance

+The parser is very high performance, as it has zero nondeterminstic behavior and also performs zero allocations other than boxed tokens wich are optional.
+All parsed strings are referenced as slices along with their location (index, line number, line column).

 ## Syntax